Gundagai: British explorers and colonists

-In April 1835 William Adams Brodribb junior moved to New South Wales and became a partner in a cattle station at Maneroo.
-In 1836 he overlanded the second draft of cattle to Melbourne.
-On returning from Port Phillip Brodribb relocated to what later became the site of Gundagai.
-In August Brodribb petitioned for a punt over the Murrumbidgee near his Gundagai hut, and in January 1838 Deputy Surveyor General Samuel Perry reported that "a better site could not have been chosen for a Town of the first class" in reference to Gundagai.
+In April 1835, William Adams Brodribb junior moved to New South Wales and became a partner in a cattle station at Maneroo.
+In 1836, he overlanded the second draft of cattle to Melbourne.
+On returning from Port Phillip, Brodribb relocated to what later became the site of Gundagai.
+In August, Brodribb petitioned for a punt over the Murrumbidgee river near his Gundagai hut and, in January 1838, Deputy Surveyor General Samuel Perry reported, in reference to Gundagai, that "a better site could not have been chosen for a Town of the first class".

 Lady Jane Franklin, the wife of the governor of Tasmania, Sir John Franklin, travelled through Gundagai on 27 April 1839 and noted Andrews' store and public house establishment, that had a neat verandah and shuttered hut.

 Edward John Eyre, Australian explorer and later Governor of Jamaica, left Sydney in late 1838 in an effort to find a practical route to overland stock to Adelaide, and then on to open communication between Adelaide and West Australia.
 Eyre left the Limestone Plains near today's Canberra with stock on 5 December 1838.
 On reaching the Murrumbidgee River at Gundagai, Eyre, accompanied by two aboriginal youths, Yarrie and Joey, "turned down the river to the westward instead of following further south" and travelled along the northern bank of the river for the better supply of water and feed available for his stock.
 Eyre crossed the river twice at Gundagai to "avoid some ranges".

 Whilst living and working at William Warby's establishment, Caroline McAlister (wife of Thomas McAlister) gave birth to a son, John, on 21 June 1832, who may have been one of the first known children of European descent born in the Gundagai area.

 The herds of John Macarthur, Throsby and Ellis, were along the Murrumbidgee by late 1831.

+Township

+The first move to establish Gundagai as a township was in 1838, when plans for the new settlement of "Gundagae [sic] on the Murrumbidgee, about 54 miles beyond Yass ..." were advertised for viewing at the office of the Surveyor-General in Sydney.